NEW: Rooney's lawyer doubts a deal can be reached out of court on where he'll be buried

 Actor Mickey Rooney did not want to be buried in a cemetery plot he bought years ago, before splitting with his wife, his lawyer said Wednesday.

 Rooney died Sunday of natural causes at age 93.

 Rooney’s wishes are the basis for a looming court fight over who controls the legendary actor’s remains and makes funeral and burial decisions, Augustine said.

 While Rooney disinherited his children, his wife and all but one of her children in a will he signed just weeks before his death, court papers suggest there is not much in his estate to fight over.
 His personal property is valued at just $18,000 despite an unmatched 90-year film career.

-Augustine, who served as Rooney's conservator, said in a court filing that he believed Rooney's estranged wife, Jan Rooney, and her son, Christopher Aber, would attempt to remove Rooney's body from Forest Lawn Memorial Park's mortuary.
+Augustine had said in a court filing that he believed Rooney’s estranged wife, Jan Rooney, and her son, Christopher Aber, would attempt to remove Rooney’s body from Forest Lawn Memorial Park’s mortuary.

 Attorney Yevgeny Belous, who works with lawyer Mitchell Karasov to represent Jan Rooney, said she is the only person with authority to make the decisions.